bridgettenawari/book-app/README.md

   React
   TailwindCSS

-1. Set-up instructions.
+1. Set-up instructions:
-  Run 'npm install' on your terminal.
+  - Run 'npm install' on your terminal.
-  To view the application, run 'npm run dev'
+  - To view the application, run 'npm run dev'

 2. API used: